 Being active and having a group of people to rely on socially can be important to reduce stress and tension, while also helping you find answers for your hormonal imbalance problems.
 It is likely that your friends may know something about your problems, or have had similar experiences, so why not ask them about it?
 Emotional support can go a long way during menopause.

 Ultimately, your hormones fluctuate, but you.
 It's fair to say that your lifestyle, diet and natural supplements all go some way to balancing your testosterone.
 You can lead a normal life while battling menopause.
-Click on the following link for more information about testosterone imbalance.
+Click on the following link for more information about testosterone levels.